 It won’t be long before we are flipping our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air means drier air that can influence our overall health.
 You may have never thought about monitoring humidity levels in your house, or maybe you’re attempting to find just the perfect balance.
-We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
+We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your house?

 There are a couple items you’ll need to consider when purchasing a whole-home humidifier.

-- Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
+- Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also recognize how much money will go into operation and maintenance.
 There are a variety of models that can help meet the needs in your home while keeping to a budget you are comfortable with.

 All homes and families are different.
 Our team at Komfort Air can offer you a home health report to help you pick which humidifier is best for your home.
 And our assessment will make sure you are getting the best solution to fit your existing HVAC system.
 We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
 You can reach us at 704-705-8135 or visit our online scheduler to make an appointment.